kanru-wang/Coursera_MLOps/README.md

     - TFX to deploy ML pipelines (for TensorFlow only)
     - Kubeflow to deploy ML pipelines (for TensorFlow, PyTorch, XGBoost)

+- Unit testing input data
+  - If features are scaled or normalized correctly
+  - If one-hot values and embedding are generated and used correctly
+  - Correct data types, not empty, and in the right range

 ## Model server

 - A model server instantiate the model and expose the model’s methods.
 It exposes its API (REST or RPC interface) to the clients.